wdi-sf-september-2014/notes/intro_to_algorithms/README.md

 #### Write some basic algorithms:

 * Search for an element in an array
+  * Search for an element in an array, but better, as long as it's sorted
 * Sort an array with the most trivial algorithm
   * Sort an array with a slightly faster algorithm